bvds/andes/documentation/install.md

     cd andes    # switch to the Andes root directory

-Switch to the stable branch of Andes;  the "master" branch is for development.
+If you are just running the Andes server, switch to the stable branch of Andes;  the "master" branch is for development.
 In the Andes root directory:

     git checkout --track -b stable origin/stable

 For the system to work, a library of problem definitions must be included.
 The original Andes problem definitions